FernandoSLuz/olivetti-nodejs/README.md

 # Social Olivetti Web API

-#### Web API responsavel por Webhook com serviço do Wassenger (API para WhatsApp) e API REST da aplicação principal.
+#### Web API responsible for Webhook with Wassenger Service (API for WhatsApp) and main application REST API.

 - NodeJS
 - Express
 - MariaDb
 - DotEnv

-**Para rodar em ambiente de desenvolvimento:**
+**To run in development environment:**

-1. npm install ou yarn install
+1. npm install or yarn install
-2. Definir corretamente as variaveis de ambiente do arquivo .env
+2. Correctly set the environment variables of the .env file
-3. npm run dev ou yarn run dev
+3. npm run dev or yarn run dev